-a) Making Customs Declaration
+a).
+Making Customs Declaration

-1. Customs Declaration (CUSDEC)
+1. Customs Goods Declaration (CUSDEC)

-In international trade commodities cross borders of countries.
+International trade is the exchange of goods & services across borders or territories.
 At the border, the parties involved in the trading transaction are required to declare to the relevant authority at the border, the details of the commodities that are being imported or exported.
 The declarations made at the border point, which can be a sea port or airport or land point is named as the Good Declaration.
-In Sri Lanka, the Good declaration is known as the CUSDEC and the Customs Ordinance, section 47 for imports and section 57 for exports, every imports/exports stipulates that a declaration has to be made to the Customs in order to effect on imports or exports.
-The details declared in the CUSDEC are vital because the details contain are venue implication and statistical implication.
+In Sri Lanka, the Good Declaration is known as the CUSDEC and the Customs Ordinance, section 47 for imports and section 57 for exports, every imports/exports stipulates that a declaration has to be made to the Customs in order to effect on imports or exports.
+The details so declared in the CUSDEC are vital because the details contain are venue implication and statistical implication.
 Therefore, the CUSDEC has to be filled in with utmost vigilance.